stevencombs/retrocombs.github.io/code.md

 I’m creating a [Hello World page](http://www.stevencombs.com/hello-world/) that demonstrates a single program in multiple languages.
 You may find this valuable if you are new to coding and have an interest in the different programming languages and structure. *Please note that this page is under construction.*

 ## Alfred Workflows
-Alfred workflows I have created or use on a regular basis are below.
+My Alfred workflows creations or those I use on a regular basis are below.

 <ul id="blog-posts" class="posts">
 {% for post in site.categories.alfred %}